 The other surprise is how many quite old models are still in the list – as well as the McLaren F1, the Jaguar XJ220 is also still there (with a top speed of 217 mph / 349 km/h), despite the fact that it was built in 1992.

-Finally, another sign of the times is how the list is not completely dominated by conventional internal combustion engine driven cars.
-The Tesla is the only pure electric car that makes the list, but there are three other hybrid drive cars that also appear – the Porsche 918 Spyder, the McLaren P1 and the eponymous Ferrari LaFerrari models.
+Finally, another sign of the times is how the list is not entirely dominated by conventional internal combustion engine-driven cars.
+The Tesla is the only pure electric car that makes the list, but three other hybrid drive cars also appear – the Porsche 918 Spyder, the McLaren P1 and the eponymous Ferrari LaFerrari models.
 How long will it be before all the cars in the list are electric?

 Image credit: https://www.flickr.com/photos/el_ave/14768831359 Hennessy Venom GT